 Can the placenta protect your baby?

-According to the American Acadamy of Pediatrics, the placenta blocks the mother’s THC metabolites from reaching the fetus.
+According to the American Acadamy of Pediatrics, the placenta may block the mother’s THC metabolites from reaching the fetus.
 Though, THC itself can pass through.
 None the less, the placenta does seem to decrease THC exposure.
 Early animal research has found that concentrations of the cannabinoid are much lower inside of the placenta than those in the mother.
 This is slightly unusual since the placenta does not protect the baby from harms from many other drugs.
 Yet, the more you smoke, the more likely it is for the fetus to be exposed to THC.

 Using rodent models, researchers have estimated that one-third of the THC in a mother’s blood plasma can cross the placenta barrier.
 Because some THC crosses the placenta, it can enter the fetal bloodstream and cross into the developing brain.

-The brain debate
+The brain conundrum

 If you do a search for available information, you may quickly find that a lot of the research on marijuana’s impact inside the womb is pretty split.
-Though there is evidence that THC can cross into the fetal bloodstream, whether or not this has lasting impacts is highly debated.
+Though there is evidence that THC can cross into the fetal bloodstream, whether or not this has lasting impacts is unclear.
 On one hand, some scientific studies have suggested that prenatal marijuana use may alter a child’s behavior in the long run.
 Yet, on the other, centuries of historical use and a wealth anecdotal testimonies from marijuana-consuming mothers have a very different tale to tell.

 To start with the bad news, one study published in 2000 that suggested exposed infants were prone to hyperactivity, impulsivity, and inattention by the age of 10.
 These negative effects were correlated to women who smoked at least one joint every day during the first and third trimesters of pregnancy.